HyperCells/HyperCells.github.io/source/contents/Tutorials/Coherent_SC_sequences.md

 G := DELTA / relsfull;
 ```

-We can check if our constraint is fulfiled:
+We can check if our constraint is fulfilled:

 ```gap
 gap> Order(G) = 2 * Order(Gplus);
 true
 ```

-As such, a possible function to retrive a particular supercell sequence is given:
+As such, a possible function to retrieve a particular supercell sequence is given:

 ```gap
 getMthSupercellQuotient := function(tg, tgGamma, n1)